 AMC’s Mad Men just isn’t one of the greatest shows on TV for nothing.
-Set in a New York advertising agency at the start of 60s, Mad Men is populated by a disparate collection of executives, secretaries, typists and mothers and their lives and workplace dynamics.
+Set in a New York advertising agency at the start of 60s, Mad Men (Short for Madison Avenue – The iconic NY street that houses many ad agencies) is populated by a disparate collection of executives, secretaries, typists and mothers and their lives and workplace dynamics.

 And while the series deals with its share of evils of the times like infidelity, alcoholism, corporate politics etc. here are the most important positive lessons from the show.

 1. Your co-founder and boss can be whacky, and yet inspiring.

 Even in his deep 60s, Roger Sterling could give the snappiest yippie types a run for their pocket money with his dapper looks and spunk.
 Who even in his half-inebriated insouciance could whip up one liners wittier and faster than Seinfeld.
 Now he’s a guy we’d love to have for a grandpa, or in case of Roger Sterling, a sugar daddy.

 Get a sample of some his genius:

 “Maybe every generation thinks the next one is the end of it all.
 Bet there are people in the Bible walking around, complaining about kids today.”
 (S1, E4)

 “I’m glad everybody can make it sound like they’re working so hard.”
 (S1, E5)